 Of course, it can be challenging to determine just how much of your cell and internet you use for work and business.
 After all, you’re probably not keeping a time log every time you play Candy Crush or watch Instagram stories.
 The key?
 It must be reasonable.

-Just don’t try to get away with deducting 100% of your cell phone and internet costs unless you have a dedicated phone and internet line for business.
+Just don’t try to get away with deducting 100% of your cell phone bill and internet costs unless you have a dedicated phone and internet line for business.

 If you invest in educational resources, you can write these off as deductible expenses as long as they directly improve the skills you use to run your business.
 Examples include: